 However, in recent years, as observational techniques become more sensitive to detecting smaller planets in wider orbits around their stars, it’s become clear that small, rocky planets are probably very common indeed.

 It’s been estimated that around 30 per cent of Sun-like stars may have Earth-like planets in their habitable zones.
-At the time of writing, astronomers don’t yet know of any Earth-sized, Earth-mass planets in the habitable zones of other stars, although it’s undoubtedly only a matter of time until some are found.
+At the time of writing, astronomers don’t yet know of any Earth-sized, Earth-mass planets in the habitable zones of Sun-like stars, although it may be only a matter of time until some are found.